isomerpages/nlb-biblioasia/_oct-to-dec-2023/Forgotten Heroes of the Malaya Cup (1921–1941).md

 description: We remember some legendary players of the interwar years who left an indelible mark on the local football scene.
 image: /images/Vol 19 Issue 3/6 Malaya Cup/malayacupheader2.jpg
+variant: markdown
 ---
 #### We remember some legendary players of the interwar years who left an indelible mark on the local football scene.
 By Dr Nick Aplin

 ![](/images/Vol%2019%20Issue%203/6%20Malaya%20Cup/malayacupheader2.jpg)
 <div style="background-color: white;">In the 1933 Malaya Cup final, Singapore defeated Selangor 8–2.
-Almost 10,000 spectators watched the match held at Anson Road Stadium in Singapore. <i>The Straits Times </i> described it as “one ofthe finest finals that has ever been played in the competition”. <i>Source: The Sunday Times, 6 August 1933 © SPH Media Limited.
+Almost 10,000 spectators watched the match held at Anson Road Stadium in Singapore. <i>The Straits Times </i> described it as “one of the finest finals that has ever been played in the competition”. <i>Source: The Sunday Times, 6 August 1933 © SPH Media Limited.
 Permission required for reproduction.</i></div>

 What does it take to become recognised as a hero in Singapore soccer?
 One answer is that you play for a successful team with talented teammates, and an extensive and supportive fan base.
 Maybe a player turned national coach.
 To be called a hero is very challenging indeed.
 Memories can fade.
 Names forgotten.
 Injuries intrude.
 And reputations suffer.